dougeby/IntuneDocs/InTuneDocs/DeployUse/monitor-mobile-app-management-policies-with-microsoft-intune.md

 ![select user option on the App reporting blade](../media/mam-azure-portal-app-reporting-select-user.png)

-**Step 3:** After selecting the user from the list, you should see the details of the compliance status for that user.
+**Step 3:** After selecting the user from the list, you will see the details of the compliance status for that user.

 ![App reporting details](../media/mam-azure-portal-app-reporting-by-user.png)
 ### Flagged users